 GDPR COMES INTO FORCE ON 25 MAY 2018

-This is Step 8 in our series of emails designed to help you get ready for GDPR.
-If you have missed any in the Series and would like to catch up, please email visit 12 Steps to GDPR on our website.
+This is Step 10 in our series of emails designed to help you get ready for GDPR.
+If you have been following our 12 step programme, you should be making good progress.
+If you have missed any in the Series and would like to catch up, please visit 12 Steps to GDPR on our website.

 The 25th of May is not very far away now and non-compliance can result in significant penalties.
 If you follow the practical steps in our series of emails, you should be getting into good shape but, if you need someone by your side to get you over the line, we are here to help.